ndiddy99/sbl/readme.txt

 * Files used for conversion and testing are from the SOJ Saturn Software Program Libraries ver 1.1.
 Disk version 94/11/11

+* CDC replacement is by Cyber Warrior X

 * Libraries and sample code tested on Production systems w/VCD
 * and Saturn CartDev Rev. A and B